solliancenet/microsoft-mysql-developer-guide/Artifacts/Template_Deployment_Instructions.md

 ## Create a Lab Resource Group

-1. Use Azure Powershell to create a new resource group.
+1. Use Azure PowerShell to create a new resource group.
 Substitute the `rgName` and `location` parameters with the name of your resource group and its location, respectively.

     ```powershell
     $rgName = ""